Pavlos Ioannides

 Watermelon Tree exists on the threshold between figuration and abstraction.
 Depth and complexity emerge through the accumulation and layering of interwoven forms.
 Echoes of nature, sound, language, and symbolic marks surface across the canvas, forming a dense composition shaped by tension: movement and stillness, lightness and weight, order and chaos.

-Ceuising Utopia - Studio Teile, Berlin, 2025
+Cruising Utopia - Studio Teile, Berlin, 2025

 charcoal on cotton canvas